getpelican/pelican/CONTRIBUTING.rst

 * Because of differing time zones, you may not get an immediate response to your question, but please be patient and stay logged into IRC — someone will almost always respond if you wait long enough (it may take a few hours).
-* If you don't have an IRC client handy, use the webchat_ for quick feedback.
+* If you don't have an IRC client handy, use the webchat_.
 * You can direct your IRC client to the channel using this `IRC link`_ or you can manually join the ``#pelican`` IRC channel on the `freenode IRC network`_.